JavaTMP/JavaTMP/docs/tutorials/maven/Java-Automated-Build-Tool-Apache-Maven.md

     - When the project is build or packaged all those classes and packages will be put in the target folder.
     - When you run your integration test, the implicated plugin will run the classes from the target directory.
     - This directory will be put inside the java build path automatically.
+- `src/assembly`
+    - This folder contains files to be used by the maven assembly plugin.
+Read more about the maven assembly plugin in the page [http://maven.apache.org/plugins/maven-assembly-plugin/](http://maven.apache.org/plugins/maven-assembly-plugin/).
 ### Importing a Java Maven Project into Eclipse
 - To import the Maven Project demo1 created before above go to Eclipse IDE and import .. > Maven > Existing Maven Projects > Select Your Root Maven Directory contained pom.xml file
 - From your imported Maven project select Maven > Update Project ...